Timtxt/errorspace/content/pages/index.md

     title: >-
       Welcome to errorspace!opening up new perspectives on typography, illustration, and interactive technology.
-    subtitle: >-
-      This project explores the intersection of programming and visual design through the method of Immersive Coding.
-By developing interactive applications and tools with JavaScript, it transforms code into a tangible medium for artistic expression.
+    subtitle: "This project\_redefines the role of code in design, the intersection of programming and visual design through the method of Immersive Coding.
+By developing interactive applications and tools with JavaScript, it transforms code into a tangible medium for artistic expression."
     styles:
       self:
         height: auto